Fabulosul/GwentStone_Lite/README.md

 ## Description:

-* The purpose of this homework is to make use of all the OOP concepts learned in the first 3 laboratories and also get familiar with Javadocs by implementing the basic functionality of a card game called GwentStone Lite, which is a combination between Hearthstone and Gwent.
+* The purpose of this project is to make use of all the OOP concepts learned in the first 3 laboratories and also get familiar with Javadocs by implementing the basic functionality of a card game called GwentStone Lite, which is a combination between Hearthstone and Gwent.
 To make the idea easier to follow, the input is generated in the form of a JSON file by
 AI to simulate the game and make sure all the rules are followed.

 * The mechanic of the game is pretty straight-forward: two players compete with each over the course of several games to see who wins more matches.
 Each player starts with a deck of cards, which is shuffled before the match begins, and a hero card given in the input.
 As long as there are cards in the deck, every time a player ends its turn, a card from its deck is drawn and placed in his hand.
 During several turns, players are allowed to make different actions such as: place a card on the table, use a card to attack, use the ability of a card or the hero card and many more.
 The game ends when a player's hero(which initially had 30 health points) reaches 0 health points and, at that point, the "Game over" message is displayed and the winner is the player whose hero has more than 0 health points.